-The ACFT is not the sole solution to the H2F problem.
-This and their skill position.
-Why, then, is why the H2F program includes performance, our Soldiers need to know how to modify their diets to ensure they receive the appropriate enhance performance.
-Like daily issues and make improvements.
-But quantity and quality of nutrients physical training, we will embed the we need leaders to be part of the for their bodies.
+performance, our Soldiers need to know how to modify their diets to for their bodies.
 They need to understand the importance of sleep into our fitness culture. for performance optimization.
-They need to know the proper exercises The Importance of Leadership and how to perform them in order to prevent injuries.
-These and many program, however, is changing the other considerations will be addressed by the brigade Human Performance Teams.
-Certified professionals will provide specialized programming to ensure all units is educated.
-Leadership that is fitness-one that cannot be gained optimize health and fitness.
-These dedicated.
-Leadership that under- over a couple of weeks doing pushuniform programs will transcend stands that people are our number ups and sit-ups prior to an APFT. units so when Soldiers PCS, they will fall-in on a program they recognize that is designed for them.
+They need to know the proper exercises The Importance of Leadership and how to perform them in order other considerations will be addressed by the brigade Human Performance Teams.
+Certified professionals will provide specialized units so when Soldiers PCS, they will fall-in on a program they recognize that is designed for them.

 as important-if not more so-are the nonphysical components of H2F.
-Just like maintenance of the physical self, maintenance of the cognitive, spiritual, and emotional self are that end, we are placing significant take the ACFT as an example.
-If for Soldiers.
+Just like maintenance of the physical self, maintenance of the cognitive, spiritual, and emotional self are therapists, focus on resilience, spiritual health, leaders at every level fail to embrace and mental health aspects of fitness